HarryBeadle/speedcrunch/doc/src/reference/basic.rst

         cbrt(-27) = -3

     In **complex mode**, :func:`cbrt` accepts any complex input.
 The result will generally be the first complex root, i.e. the one with a phase between 0 and π/3.
-Real negative arguments will however still yield a real (negative) result, thus complying with the function's behaviour in **real mode**.
+Real negative arguments will however still yield a real (negative) result, thus complying with the function's behavior in **real mode**.
 Use ``x^(1/3)`` to enforce the first complex root.

 .. function:: exp(x)